mattbierner/blog.mattbierner.com/_posts/2014-05-02-incremental-parsing-with-feedback-in-a-web-worker.md

 # Main Thread
 The main thread initializes the parser web worker, feeds chunked data to the parser, and receives updates and results from the parser.

 The demo application gets text input from an HTML field, and simulates an async data source using `setInterval`.
-Input is broken into chunks and feed to a word count parser web worker.
+Input is broken into chunks and fed to a word count parser web worker.

 After feeding a chunk to the parser, the main thread requests a status update on parsing, which will get the current word count for the input consumed so far.
 Once all input has been provided, the main thread is notified of the final word count result.